 Method 2: Use Outlook Email Client

-You can also use your Outlook account to change the default location of Outlook data file (OST) to a new location.
+You can also use your Outlook account to change Outlook file location.
 However, you need to know the default location of the OST file, which depends on the Windows OS version installed on your system.

 Note: This method works for Outlook 2013, 2010, 2007, and 2003 version.

 In Windows 10, 8, 7, and Vista, the default location of the OST file is